 In recent years, unprecedented attention has been focused on early literacy.
 Federal, state, and local initiatives are taking on the challenge of improving reading achievement with literacy programs involving families, local schools, and communities.
 Young children with disabilities and their families need to be part of these initiatives.
 Evidenced-based practices for teaching literacy skills to all young children can also inform literacy initiatives for young children with disabilities.

-This Web site was designed by the National Consortium on Deaf-Blindness (NCDB) to provide information and resources to state deaf-blind projects, teachers, family members and related service providers interested in beginning or enhancing literacy instruction for children who have combined vision and hearing loss and children with other complex learning challenges.
+National Consortium on Deaf-Blindness (NCDB) - Provides information and resources to state deaf-blind projects, teachers, family members and related service providers interested in beginning or enhancing literacy instruction for children who have combined vision and hearing loss and children with other complex learning challenges.
 It contains sections on Early Emergent Literacy and Emergent Literacy.
 NCDB is funded by the U.S. Department of Education, Office of Special Education Programs (OSEP). (posted January 26, 2012)

-CELL is a research-to-practice technical assistance center funded by OSEP to promote the adoption and sustained use of evidence-based early literacy learning practices by early childhood intervention practitioners, parents, and other caregivers of young children, birth to five years of age, with identified disabilities, developmental delays, and those at-risk for poor outcomes.
+This research-to-practice technical assistance center was funded by OSEP to promote the adoption and sustained use of evidence-based early literacy learning practices by early childhood intervention practitioners, parents, and other caregivers of young children, birth to five years of age, with identified disabilities, developmental delays, and those at-risk for poor outcomes.
 CELL products include practice-based research syntheses and summaries, evidence-based practice guides, and tool kits.

-Reading Rockets is a national multimedia project at WETA funded by OSEP to provide accurate, accessible information on how young children learn to read, why so many struggle, and how caring adults can help.
+This national multimedia project at WETA is funded by OSEP to provide accurate, accessible information on how young children learn to read, why so many struggle, and how caring adults can help.
 The Reading Rockets Web site provides a wealth of reading strategies, lessons, and activities designed to help young children learn how to read and read better.
 A Chance to Read, the ninth episode in Launching Young Readers, focuses on the challenges that young children with disabilities face in learning to read.

-This joint position statement of the National Association for the Education of Young Children (NAEYC) and the International Reading Association (IRA) was issued in 1998 to provide guidance to teachers of young children in schools and in early childhood programs (including child care centers, preschools, and family child care homes) serving children from birth through age 8 years.
-See also Where we Stand on Learning to Read and Write (2009), what research reveals and policy recommendations.
+(2009) National Association for the Education of Young Children (NAEYC) and the International Reading Association (IRA) - Summarizes a joint position statement issued in 1998 on learning to read and write that provides guidance to teachers of young children in schools and in early childhood programs (child care centers, preschools, family child care homes) serving children from birth through age 8 years.
+See the related documents here.

 See also, Cornerstones: An Early Literacy Series - based on findings from the National Early Literacy Panel's report.